 - In the coding phase, developers start to build the entire system by writing code using the chosen programming language

-- Installation and deployment face begins when the software testing phase is over, and no bugs or errors left in the system
+- Installation and deployment face begins when the software testing phase is over, and no bugs or errors are left in the system